-Under the provisions of Statement of Financial Accounting Standards ("SFAS") No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, the Company monitors events and changes in circumstances that may require the Company to review the carrying value of its long-lived assets.
+The Company monitors events and changes in circumstances that may require the Company to review the carrying value of its long-lived assets.
 The Company assesses whether an impairment of assets held and used may have occurred using undiscounted future operating cash flows.
 Impairments, if they occur, are measured using the fair value of the assets.
 The assessment of the recoverability of long-lived assets may be adversely impacted if estimated future operating cash flows are not achieved.